mattvenn/piffin/reaction_timer/lesson-4.md

 # Conditionals & Detecting button presses

-Now we're moving onto buttons, we need to be able to use [conditions](../glossary.html#conditional) in Python.
-These let our program do different things depending on what's happening.
-So if the button is pressed something different should happen to normal.
+Now the class is moving onto buttons, they need to be able to use [conditions](../glossary.html#conditional) in Python.
+These let a program do different things depending on what's happening.

 # Learning objectives

 Students will learn:

-* What a conditional statement is,
+* Conditional statements,
 * How to write a conditional in Python,
 * Build a button circuit,
 * Detect a button press with Python.